-Why not rent a bike for a day?
-Nice is literally crisscrossed with bike lanes, the most beautiful of which is the seaside bike path that traces the entire length of the Promenade des Anglais, continuing all the way to Cagnes-sur-mer and beyond.
+Now, Nice is literally crisscrossed with yellow bike lanes, the most beautiful of which is the seaside bike path that traces the entire length of the Promenade des Anglais, continuing all the way to Cagnes-sur-mer.

 And that’s just for starters!
-If you really want to cycle Nice, there are sooo many other great scenic rides down and up the coast even into Italy, plus world-class mountain biking the hills above Nice.
+If you really want to cycle Nice, there are sooo many great scenic rides down and up the coast even into Italy, plus world-class mountain biking the hills above Nice.
 Check out this Nice-based bike map from BikeMap.net with several suggested itineraries, with if they’re paved or not, flat or hilly, distance, etc.

 Where to Rent a Bike in Nice

-If you want to rent a bike, just pop into one of the many local bike rental shops and rent a city cruiser, mountain bike, electric bike, or racer.
+If you just want to rent a well-maintained bike the easy way, pop into one of the many local bike rental shops and rent a city cruiser, mountain bike, electric bike, or racer.
 You can rent bikes by the day or week, starting at 15€ a day for a basic model.

 - Roller Station on the Promenade des Anglais in Old Nice